 - Create an exhibit that shows the public what you learned in the beekeeping project this year.
 NOTE: No beehives may be exhibited.
-(Honey moisture content will be measured.) - 2.
-Fill level: the honey should be filled to the jar shoulder, not over, not under. - 3.
-Chunk honey should go in a wide-mouth jar, preferably one specifically made for chunk honey (see beekeeping catalogs). - 4.
+(Honey moisture content will be measured (at the State Fair for Levels 2 & 3). - 2.
+Fill level: the honey should be filled to the jar shoulder, not over, not under.

+- 3. Chunk honey should go in a wide-mouth jar, preferably one specifically made for chunk honey (see beekeeping catalog HillCo LLC Beekeeping Equipment Catalog). - 4.
 Be careful to distinguish between "chunk honey" (comb in a jar) from "cut comb" (comb only in a plastic box). - 5.
 Honey exhibited (including chunk, cut comb, and sections) must be collected since the previous year's fair.